theodo/tyrion/README.md

 ````
   -p, --path [scanDirectory]  The path of the directory you want to analyse
   -e, --evolution [days]      Get the evolution of the debt since X days
+  -f, --filter [type]         filter by a particular debt type
   -h, --help                  output usage information
 ````

 Example:

 - `tyrion -p ./src` to get the current debt score
-- `tyrion --evolution 28 --json -p .` to get the evolution of the debt during 28 days starting from the last commit.
+- `tyrion --evolution 28 -p .` to get the evolution of the debt during 28 days starting from the last commit.

 ## Writing debt comment